mozilla/fxa-auth-server/docs/api.md

 Currently, each account is associated with exactly one email address.
 This address must be "verified" before the account can be used (specifically, `/v1/certificate/sign` and `/v1/account/keys` will return errors until the address is verified).
 In the future, this may be expanded to include multiple addresses, and/or alternate types of recovery methods (e.g., SMS).
 A new API will be provided for this extra functionality.

 This call is used to determine the current state (verified or unverified) of the account.
-During account creation, until the address is verified, the agent can poll this method to discover when it should proceed with `/v1/certificate/sign` and `/v1/account/keys`.
+During account creation, until the status is no longer `pending`, the agent can poll this method to discover when it should proceed with `/v1/certificate/sign` and `/v1/account/keys`.

+A well-behaved client can keep polling as long as `status` is `pending`.
+It should stop when that is no longer the case.

 ### Request